Automated line for sorting and testing PCB assemblies

 Solution description

-The automated line is a modular system connecting manual loading, robotic handling, automatic testing, and sorting of PCB assemblies in a continuous cycle.
+The automated line is a modular system connecting manual circuit loading, robotic handling, automatic testing, and sorting of PCB circuits in a continuous cycle.
 The line uses six rotating dedicated pallets, allowing simultaneous throughput of multiple PCB assemblies.
 Each stage operates in coordination through precise position control, photoelectric sensors, and pneumatic actuators, ensuring repeatability and traceability.

 The system includes: